Breast Infrared Imaging/Thermography – A New Partner in Early Breast Cancer Detection.

 Proper use of breast self-exams, physician exams, mammography and infrared imaging provide the earliest detection system available to date.
 If treated in the earliest stages, cure rates greater than 95% are possible.
 Therefore early detection does mean life.

-Our center offers breast screening and full body thermal imaging… as a service to patients.
-Infrared Imaging is a value in the diagnostic evaluation of patients when the clinical history suggests the presence of one of the following situations:
+Our center offers breast screening and full body thermal imaging.
+Breast thermography is invaluable in the diagnostic evaluation of patients.

 Infrared Imaging fills the gap in clinical diagnosis; X-ray, CT, Ultrasound and MRI, are tests of anatomy or structure.
 Infrared Imaging is unique in its capability to show physiological or functional changes and metabolic processes.
 It has also proven to be a very useful complementary procedure to other diagnostic procedures.